Procurator (Teutonic Knights)

 The procurator or procurator general (Generalprokurator) of the Teutonic Knights was a position in their Monastic State of Prussia.
 The procurator was responsible for the court matters and administration of a specific region called a procuratoria, as well as commanding the army.

 As a commander, the procurator had brothers of the Teutonic Knights and vassal Old Prussians at his disposal.
 Procurators were under the direct command of the komturs.

+The Procurator had a fortified castle at Pień.